-Contact a Car Crash Lawyer Right Away
+Contact an Auto Crash Lawyer Right Away

-Top Common Causes of Car Accidents
+Top Common Causes of Car Accident

 Car accidents happen all too frequently and usually occur due to human error.
 While some auto accidents are only minor, some lead to serious injuries and permeant disfigurement or even death.
 If you’ve been injured in a car accident, you should not be held responsible for the ignorance or negligence of another driver.
 Contact the law office of Parke Gordon Law Firm to receive a fair settlement for your car accident case.

 Here are the top common causes of a car accident in the United States.

 - Speeding.
 It can be very tempting to drive over the speed limit, especially when you are in a hurry.
 However, speeding is the second most common cause of car accidents as reported by forbes.com.